adrixo/cf-group-recommender-system/README.md

 ## Automated experiments and results

-The following experiment is proposed to test the results of the recommendations with different configurations:
+The following experiment is proposed to test the results of the recommendations with different configurations in order to perform a comparative evaluation:

 1. For each context in [none, chill, fitness, party]
 2. For each algorithm in [baseline, svd, coclustering, nmf, knn]